caiden20000/BookingSystem/readme.md

 - [x] Begin working on the API "Microservice" Project
 - [x] Make it connect to the same H2 instance
+- [x] Rekajiggy the git to have both java projects

 ## Identification